-The Dead-Simple Diamond Carat Weight Chart
+The Dead-Simple Guide to Carat Weight

 Picture a trusty, yellow, #2 pencil.
 That’s the one.
 It has a round, pink eraser on top that’s 7mm in diameter.
 7mm is also the diameter of a 1.25 carat round brilliant diamond.

 That might be more or less diamond than you expected.
-That’s partly because we price diamonds by carat or weight, not their dimensions.
+That’s partly because we price diamonds by carat weight, not their dimensions.
 The size a diamond appears is determined by both its carat and its shape.
 Diamonds of the same weight, but in different shapes, will appear to be different sizes.

 When choosing a diamond shape, you might end up with a much larger, or smaller diamond than you were expecting.